day1118/alertmanager-ntfy/README.md

 handling.
 For example, if an alert is resolved, you may want to show a different icon than when an alert is currently firing.

-The title and description of the notification can be customized using [Go's templating engine](https://pkg.go.dev/text/template).
+The title, description and labels of the notification can be customized using [Go's templating engine](https://pkg.go.dev/text/template).
 Refer to the definition of the ``Alert`` struct in [format.go](internal/alertmanager/format.go) for the data structure that is passed to the templates.